Rezar/MLBook/README.md

-"Algorithms and Concepts of Machine learning"
+"Machine learning Algorithms and Concepts"

 Here are some sample chapters for the book I have been writing since 2017.
 I hope you enjoy reading it.
 Please let me know if you spot any mistakes in the book, or if you believe I should explain a part better than it is explained, please contact me at (rezar -at- bu.edu).